-Parks and Recreation, along with Missoula County Parks, Trails and Open Lands, has been conducting a public planning process since November, 2015 to design the mountain bike skills courses as well as a master site plan for Syringa Park.
-Bellevue Park is located at 3925 Paxson St., and Syringa Park is located on Lower Lincoln Hills Dr.
+Parks and Recreation, along with Missoula County Parks, Trails and Open Lands, began a public process in November, 2015 to design mountain bike skills courses in Syringa and Bellevue parks.
+As noted above, a Master Park Plan for Syringa Park was adopted in October, 2015.